-Our shared history stretches back over the past decade, when Niobe left academic research to co-found Clearwater Documentary with filmmaker Tom Radford.
-Since then, Niobe has produced 9 major broadcast and feature documentaries, each one garnering international acclaim and large global audiences.
+Our shared history stretches back over the past decade, when Niobe left academic research to co-found Clearwater Documentary with veteran Canadian filmmaker Tom Radford.
+Since then, Niobe has produced 11 major broadcast and feature documentaries and two limited series, each one garnering international acclaim and large global audiences.

 In 2015, the 3-part human exploration of our human origins – The Great Human Odyssey – broadcast on CBC’s The Nature of Things and PBS NOVA, before reaching audiences in 52 countries.
 After winning Canadian Screen Awards for “Best Science and Nature Documentary” and “Best Original Music”, as well an Emmy Nomination for “Outstanding Science and Technology”, we launched Human Odyssey in feature form, as a live performance with symphony orchestras around North America.

-In 2019, we bring three new projects to the screen.
-Equus – Story of the Horse takes us back to the origins of our partnership with this fascinating creature, and on a global journey into the world of horses today.
-After premiering in Canada on CBC “The Nature of Things”, this 3-part series is airingin the USA on PBS “Nature” and “NOVA”, and around the world on major public broadcasters.
+In 2019, we brought three new projects to the screen.
+Equus – Story of the Horse took us back to the origins of our partnership with this fascinating creature, and on a global journey into the world of horses today.
+After premiering in Canada on CBC “The Nature of Things”, this 3-part series aired in the USA on PBS “Nature” and “NOVA”, and around the world on major public broadcasters.

-Our short doc Fast Horse was chosen as part of the opening night program for the 2019 Sundance Film Festival, and went on to win the Special Jury Award for Direction.
+Our short doc Fast Horse was chosen as part of the opening night program for the 2019 Sundance Film Festival and went on to win the Special Jury Award for Direction.
 Fast Horse explores the white-knuckle sport of Indian Relay, “North America’s oldest extreme sport,” through the eyes of the Blackfoot cowboy Allison Red Crow.
-Meanwhile, the 2019 Banff Mountain Film Festival World Tour is screening both Fast Horse and our short doc Boy Nomad, which follows a 9-year old Kazakh boy as his joins his father on his first winter migration through the Altai Mountains.
+Meanwhile, the 2019 Banff Mountain Film Festival World Tour screened both Fast Horse and our short doc Boy Nomad, which follows a 9-year-old Kazakh boy as he joins his father on his first winter migration through the Altai Mountains.
 In 2020, our short film The Long Today, a deeply personal exploration of a father and son relationship set on a gruelling wilderness canoe trip, was selected at Banff, Kendall, Vancouver, and many other adventure film festivals around the world.

-We have produced 7 one-offs and series for CBC “The Nature of Things”.
-We often work with PBS NOVA and “Nature”, the Smithsonian Channel, the National Film Board of Canada, and various documentary strands on European public broadcasters, including DR, ZDF, arte, and France Télévisions.
+We have produced 8 one-offs and series for CBC “The Nature of Things”.
+We often work with PBS NOVA and Nature, the Smithsonian Channel, the National Film Board of Canada, and various documentary strands on European public broadcasters, including DR, ZDF, ARTE, and France Télévisions.
 Our earlier films include The Perfect Runner (2012), Code Breakers (2011), Tipping Point: Age of the Oil Sands (2011), Inuit Odyssey (2009).

 With composer and conductor Darren Fung, Niobe presents select documentaries as live performances with symphony orchestras.
-Great Human Odyssey in Concert is currently touring in North America, and Equus In Concert will debut in 2019.
+Great Human Odyssey in Concert has been touring in North America, and Equus In Concert will debut in April 2022.